Sing! China season 5

 The fifth season of the Chinese reality talent show Sing!
 China premiered on 21 August 2020, on Zhejiang Television.
 Li Ronghao was the only coach returning from the previous season.
 Meanwhile, Li Jian and Nicholas Tse also returned after their one-season hiatus, replacing Harlem Yu and Wang Leehom.
 Li Yuchun joined the coaching panel as a new coach, replacing Na Ying.

 On 21 November 2020, Shan Yichun was announced the winner of the season, making her youngest winner.
 In addition, with Li Jian's second win, he became the first coach to win multiple seasons.
 Zebra Forest from Team Li Ronghao was the runner-up.
 Hence, this is the first time in the history of Sing!
 China where a finalist is a stolen artist whom their coach did not originally turn for in the blind auditions.
 Pan Hong, Cao Yang and Su Yuning finished third, fourth and fifth places respectively.

+With Harlem Yu's departure as a coach, the fifth season is the first not to feature any coaches from the inaugural season.